 The Bank recognises that learning is a continuous journey and is committed to enhancing the knowledge and skills set of its staff.
 It places strong emphasis on creating and enhancing risk awareness in the organisation.
-The Bank is supportive of credit officers in taking the Professional Credit Certification ("PCC") programme offered by the Asian Institute of Chartered Bankers ("AICB").
-Upon attaining the PCC, credit officers are expected to demonstrate sound understanding of credit process and competence to undertake credit roles and responsibilities.
+The Bank is supportive of credit officers in taking the relevant credit-related certification programme such as the Chartered Banker Program offered by the Asian Institute of Chartered Bankers ("AICB").
+Upon attaining the relevant certification, credit officers are expected to demonstrate sound understanding of credit process and competence to undertake credit roles and responsibilities.